isaacj92/mp4/README.md

 ```

 Now sequence `S` is the list of vertices constituting one of the shortest paths from source to target, or the empty sequence if no path exists.

+**You should implement two shortest path methods: one the simply returns the weight/length of the shortest path between two vertices/node, and another that returns the list of vertices on the shortest path.**

+## Submission

+You will submit your work by pushing all your code to your group’s private BitBucket repository `mp4`.

+## Challenge Task

+*If you seek an A+*: Implement a method to group movies by similarity.
+Partition the vertices of a graph into *k* groups (*k* is a parameter to the function) you maximize the minimum distance between any two partitions.
+The minimum distance between two partitions is defined as
+**	.	d<sup>*</sup> := min{d(u,v) : (u,v) ∈ E;u,v are not in the same subgroup.}**